penberg/limbo/README.md

 # Lig

-A SQLite-compatible database library built with Rust.
+A modern SQLite-compatible database library built with Rust.

 ## Features